Using Humble Inquiry Questioning in Coaching (1 Day Class)

 - Look at the common image of the coach and examine the realities of the role.

-- Consider the special requirements and challenges of coaching those responsible for lean problem solving and continuous process improvement.
+- Recognize the special requirements and challenges of coaching those responsible for lean problem solving and continuous process improvement.

 - Examine the developmental approach to coaching and recognize it is not necessary to be a lean expert to coach other problem solving thinkers.

-- Practice the skills of open-ended questioning, attentive listening, recognizing sound PDCA problem solving thinking and put the skills together to practice Humble Inquiry questioning.
+- Practice the skills of open-ended questioning, attentive listening, recognizing sound PDCA problem solving thinking and putting the skills together to practice Humble Inquiry questioning as a coach.

 Through instruction, discussions, group activities, and hands-on exercises, participants will:

-- Understand the developmental approach to coaching and recognize how its perspective and techniques contribute to implementing and sustaining lean through problem solving.
+- Understand the developmental approach and recognize how it contributes to implementing and sustaining lean through problem solving.

-- Practice using attentive listening and open questioning to recognize where coachees are in their problem solving thinking and assess their effectiveness through comparison with the flow of PDCA problem solving.
+- Practice using attentive listening and open questioning to assess coachees’ problem solving thinking compared to PDCA problem solving.

-- Put the above skills and techniques together to practice Humble Inquiry questioning to coach and develop someone's problem solving thinking.
+- Practice using the techniques of Humble Inquiry questioning to coach others’ in problem solving thinking.